moka11moka/Keda-Competition/README.md

-# Keda Xunfei competition
+# Keda Xunfei competition about predicting Alzheimer's disease
-This is a competition to predict the Alzheimer's disease holded by IFLYTEK CO.,LTD developed by python
+This is a competition to predict the Alzheimer's disease holded by a company developed by python

 preprocessing: